Julie E. Wollman, PhD

 Prior to becoming president of Edinboro, Dr. Wollman served as vice president for academic affairs at Wheelock College in Boston, Mass.
 Before that, she was vice president for academic affairs at Worcester State University, and dean of the Feinstein School of Education and Human Development at Rhode Island College, where she also co-directed the doctoral program and held rank of full professor.

-A graduate of Harvard University where she majored in English and American literature and language and minored in French, Dr. Wollman earned her master’s degree in secondary education from the University of Pennsylvania, and a doctor of philosophy in education from New York University.
+A graduate of Harvard University where she majored in English and American literature and language and minored in French, Dr. Wollman earned her master’s degree in education from the University of Pennsylvania, and a doctor of philosophy in education from New York University.

 Stephen C. Wilhite, DPhil